SynapseProject/synapse.docs/docs/run/controller.md

 }
 ```

+### Getting Plan Status with PlanInstanceId

+When manually fetching Plan status, you may choose to retrieve the entire `ResultPlan` or a specified subsection via the `\part` interface.

 #### Getting the Entire ResultPlan

 One way to fetch Status is via getting the entire ResultPlan.
 When polling, the ResultPlan will not contain status for every Action until the Plan Status is >= Complete.
 To retrieve the ResultPlan, execute an HTTP GET to: